uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 Due: Uploaded the night before class Tuesday, October 21, 2014

-By this point, you have identified and described six important tasks to your design problem.
-For this checkin, you will now brainstorm and sketch three very different initial designs for your interface.
-These illustrations do not need to detail the entire interface, but should instead emphasize key aspects needed to illustrate the functionality.
-These should be rough sketches on paper (not digital mockups), including illustrations of their relations (e.g., arrows showing relationships between screens).
-Each design should support four tasks.
-Each design does not need to support the same four tasks as the other designs.
-The purpose of these sketches is to explore the design space before you lock yourself into a single design, so we will be looking for variety in designs and tasks.
+You have identified and described six important tasks for your design problem.
+You will now brainstorm and sketch three very different initial designs for your interface:
+ - Each design should support four of your tasks, but they do not necessarily need to all support the same four tasks.
+ - Do not illustrate the entire design, but instead sketch key aspects needed to illustrate the functionality.
+ - These should be rough sketches on paper (i.e., not digital mockups), including illustrations of their relations (e.g., arrows showing transitions and relationships).

+The purpose of these sketches is to explore the design space before you lock yourself into a single design.
+They must demonstrate significant consideration of substantially different approaches to your problem.

 ### Submission

-A single document including scanned images of your three initial designs (again, these designs should not be digital mockups).
-For each design, provide a bulleted list (one sentence for each of the four tasks) detailing how a user might complete that task.
-Additionally, provide an updated list of tasks for reference within this document.
+No more than `how many` pages of text in PDF format:

+ - six task descriptions (one paragraph each, updated from prior assignment)
+ - for each of three initial designs
+   - the high-level idea of the design (one paragraph)
+   - scanned images of the design (sketches, not digital mockups)
+   - how to complete each the four sketched tasks (e.g., a list of steps, one or two sentences per task)

+Images do not count against your page limit for this checkin.
+Embed images in the PDF, but keep the total amount of text no more than `how many` pages.

 Submit via Catalyst here: `link to Catalyst`

 ### Grading

-2 points for each design (6 points total).
-We grade the designs on the quality and diversity of these ideas, as well as the execution (sketches are rough, transitions are clear, there is enough to get each idea across).
+`2 points for each design (6 points total).
+We grade the designs on the quality and diversity of these ideas, as well as the execution (sketches are rough, transitions are clear, there is enough to get each idea across).`

 <a name="design_review"></a>